awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### CustomClient/CustomHTTPClient.go

-This example either create a custom HTTP client and uses it to get an S3 bucket object, or gets the S3 bucket object using a custom timeout of 20 seconds.
+This example either creates a custom HTTP client and uses it to get an S3 bucket object, or gets the S3 bucket object using a custom timeout of 20 seconds.

 `go run CustomHTTPClient.go -b BUCKET -o OBJECT [-s] [-t]`